johanotoka/LED-v1/README.md

 # LED-v1
+The two LEDs (red and blue) should blink according to the following
-  This program makes the red LED blinks and turns the green LED off if the user button is pushed, and makes the green LED blinks and turn the red LED off if the user button is released.
+* If the user button is pushed, the red LED blinks and green LED OFF
+* If the user button is released, the green LED blinks and red LED off